LennoxLiu/Software-practical-UM-Bridge-on-HPC/README.md

 To allow any UM-Bridge client to control models running on an HPC cluster.

+## File descriptions

+- `LoadBalancer.hpp`
+The main header file that implement the LoadBalancer server as a C++ class `LoadBalancer`.
+To use this project, you need to include this file in your program.
+-  `LoadBalancer.slurm`
+A slurm configuration file, which is used to start a LoadBalancer server in a computing node
+- `regular-server.slurm`
+A slurm configuration file, which is used to start a slurm job running a rugular server in a computing node
+- `host-LoadBalancer.cpp`
+An example about how to use the class LoadBalancer.

 ## How to start a LoadBalancer server

 >The LoadBalancer server is supposed to run at login node, but it can also run at computing node.